By Mike Case

 Did you know the U.S. Navy has been caring for the medical needs of sailors and Marines since the military branch was first established in 1775?
 It’s true!

 What began as an effort to care for injured and sick sailors during the Revolutionary War, Navy medicine has since evolved into a complex network of highly trained medical professionals who provide cutting-edge, 24/7 medical care to sailors, Marines their families all around the world.

 One pillar of the Navy medicine today is the Naval Medical Service Corps, which was established on August 4, 1947 after World War II.

-The History of the Navy Medical Service Corps
+A Piece of American Military History: The Navy Medical Service Corps